WilliamStaudenmeier/Kodama/README.md

 This is created without any libraries using HTML, CSS, and a touch of JS for the smoke.

-If you like, you can fiddle around with the animation for free on CodePen: [Kodama and Family](https://codepen.io/WilliamStaudenmeier/pen/xxzjgwd).
+If you like, you can fiddle around with the animation for free on CodePen: [Kodama with Family](https://codepen.io/WilliamStaudenmeier/pen/xxzjgwd).